Neck Lift

 Appointment New Patient Appointment or 214-645-8300

-UT Southwestern Medical Center is nationally known for expertise in cosmetic and plastic surgery, including procedures such as neck lifts.
-Our surgeons and their teams provide exceptional care to help patients achieve a refreshed appearance.
+UT Southwestern Medical Center is nationally known for its expertise in cosmetic and plastic surgery, including procedures such as neck lifts.
+Our surgeons, nurses, and care teams provide exceptional care to help patients achieve a refreshed appearance.

-A neck lift, or lower rhytidectomy, is a cosmetic surgical procedure that addresses loose neck skin, a double chin, “jowls,” and other issues caused by the aging process.
+A neck lift, or lower rhytidectomy, is a cosmetic surgical procedure that addresses loose neck skin, a double chin, “jowls,” and other issues.
+It aims to reduce age-related wrinkling and creasing, resulting in a smoother and more defined neck profile.

 A neck lift can benefit patients who have: